Respiratory Care Program

 The required courses can be divided into three categories: 1) general education, 2) respiratory care science and 3) clinical application.
-The general education category includes such courses as Anatomy and Physiology, English, Chemistry and Math.
+The general education category includes such courses as Anatomy & Physiology, English, Psychology and Speech.
 The respiratory care science courses concentrate on the theory, techniques and equipment of respiratory care, as well as the diagnosis, treatment and prevention of respiratory diseases.
 The clinical application courses are conducted in area hospitals and provide students with hands-on experience in the practice of Respiratory Care.
-The curriculum is designed to be completed in two years, however, some students may prefer to take lighter loads each semester.
-To accomplish this requires the completion of as many general education requirements as possible prior to entering into the Respiratory Care Program.
+The curriculum is designed to be completed in two years, however, most students prefer to take lighter loads each semester.
+To accomplish this requires the completion of as many general education requirements as possible prior to entering into the Respiratory Care program.
 Students who have already completed some college courses can have their transcript evaluated by the Registrar and Program Director for transfer of credit.

 Inquiries regarding accreditation should be directed to: